jmerle/inkdrop-snippets/assets/snippets-configuration.md

 When a snippet is triggered, the cursor will move to the first placeholder.
 Placeholders can be jumped between using Tab and Shift+Tab by default.

-To make working with dates easier, all functions in the date-fns package can be used in the content function. date-fns documentation: https://date-fns.org/docs/Getting-Started */
+To make working with dates easier, all functions in the date-fns package can be used in content if it is a function. date-fns documentation: https://date-fns.org/docs/Getting-Started */